 Caution: Store in refrigerator and use within 4 weeks.

-Variation: For spiced apple jelly, add 2 sticks of cinnamon and 4 whole cloves to mixture before boiling.
+Variation: For spiced apple jelly, add 2 sticks of cinnamon and 4 whole cloves to the mixture before boiling.
 Remove both spices before adding the sweetener and food coloring.

-Updated in 2008 by Christine Kendle, Extension Educator, Family and Consumer Sciences; Daniel Remley, Extension Educator, Family and Consumer Sciences; and Katharine Shumaker, Extension Educator, Family and Consumer Sciences.
+Originally authored by Marcia Jess, Extension Educator, Family and Consumer Sciences, retired.
+Revised in 2008 by Christine Kendle, Extension Educator, Family and Consumer Sciences; Daniel Remley, Extension Educator, Family and Consumer Sciences; and Katharine Shumaker, Extension Educator, Family and Consumer Sciences.
+Revised June 6, 2016, by Treva Williams, Educator, Family and Consumer Sciences, Ohio State University Extension.